 There have also been a number of case studies whereby a smart internal linking strategy has resulted in HUGE ranking boosts

 All using nothing but smart internal linking.

 But, why would this be a ranking factor?

-Well, Google uses the number of internal links to a page to figure out how important that page may be.
+Google uses the number of internal links to figure out how important that page may be.

 In Google’s eyes, this helps reinforce what that page is about (i.e. a review of SEMRush) and helps them feel more confident about ranking it for SEMRush-related terms.

-In simple terms: the anchor text you use for internal links is almost certain a ranking factor.
+The anchor text you use for internal links is an important ranking factor.